ScooloV/bbpedia/docs/death_zone/new_inducements.md

 next team turn, these two players lose their Tackle Zone and gain the No Hands trait.

-0-1 WIZARD INDUCEMENT: H0RTICULTURALIST 0F NURGLE
+0-1 WIZARD INDUCEMENT: H0RTICULTURALIST OF NURGLE
-150,000 G0LD PIECES, AVAILABLE T0 ANY TEAM
+150,000 GOLD PIECES, AVAILABLE TO ANY TEAM
-WITH EITHER THE 'FAV0URED 0F NURGLE' 0R 'UNDERW0RLD CHALLENGE' SPECIAL
+WITH EITHER THE 'FAV0URED OF NURGLE' 0R 'UNDERW0RLD CHALLENGE' SPECIAL RULES
-RULES
 *Wherever Nurgle's followers travel, a gruesome flourrishing* *of fresh life follows, be it squirming, maggoty worms or*